 Send the completed application form to the address stated at the top.
-If it is more convenient, you can deliver it to any office of the Finnish Tax Administration, including the Southern Finland Corporate Tax Office, Registry, Vääksyntie 4, 00510 Helsinki.
+If it is more convenient, you can deliver it to any office of the Finnish Tax Administration, or to the address Corporate Taxation Centre of Southern Finland, Registry, Vääksyntie 4, 00510 Helsinki.

 1.1 Applicant’s official name